nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 - **Opt-In Mechanisms**: There was a discussion on making experimental features opt-in via API or flags, especially for library authors who might rely on these features.
 - **Lint Rules and Codemods**: We suggested using lint rules to enforce best practices and codemods to facilitate migrations.
 It was cautioned that changing people's behavior is challenging and requires incentives rather than enforcement.

-## Personal note

-> I think the part that touched and pleased me the most was the connection with the people, because everyone involved is great.
-These are people I'd only been able to talk to online, and here you meet them in real life.
->
-> <cite>Augustin Mauroy</cite>

 ## Thanks

 Thank you to all the attendees!
 Special appreciation goes to the Baseline team for hosting the summit and creating a welcoming space for the Node.js community.